ndb88/ndb88/README.md

 I am a recent graduate with second class honours from Open University in Computing and IT (Software Programming).
 My completed course had a strong focus on object-orientated software development within an Agile working environment and specific workings with JAVA, Python, SQL and PHP.
 I am very interested in the technology sector as a whole but my particular area of interest lies in blockchain technology, IoT, cryptography and the solutions it can be provide.

 I am very interested in the developing world of blockchain technology and the real world solutions it can provide.
 I am particularly interested in the area's of self-sovereign identity and being able to control your own privacy through this.

-My GitHub currently contains some examples of my work as well as tutorials and methods I have used whilst studying.
-I am currently transferring a lot my old project work from other saves.
+I enjoy building some hobby projects and hope to contribute more of these as time goes on.

  🌱 I’m currently learning - C# and building simple blockchains with Python and JAVA.